shimaore/huge-play/middleware/client/setup.coffee.md

 The `sofia_profile_name` above is the one for the inbound leg (`A` leg).
 For the outbound leg we use the profile "on the other side"; its name is stored in  @session.sip_profile .

+The channel-context is set (for calls originating from sofia-sip) by the `context` parameter of the Sofia instance that carries the A leg.
+For calls originating internally, module `exultant-songs` will use the `origination_context` variable.
+We load it first because otherwise the `Channel-Context` value (`default`) set by originate will take precedence.

+      @session.context ?= @req.variable 'origination_context'
       @session.context ?= @data['Channel-Context']

       unless m = @session.context?.match /^(\S+)-(ingress|egress|transfer)(?:-(\S+))?$/
         debug 'Ignoring malformed context', @session.context
         return